aninchat/theasciiconstruct_blog/content/post/junos-part1-the-basics.md

 1. commit check - this simply checks the configuration for synatx errors, but does not commit them.
 2. commit confirmed - have you ever locked yourself out of a device because of a change you made?
 More often than not?
 Then 'commit confirmed' is for you.
 This commits the changes, but starts a timer as well (default being 10 minutes) - within this time, the user is expected to 'commit' the changes again, thus confirming the commit.
 If the user does not commit the changes again, then the configuration is automatically rolled back.
 3. commit comment - very git like.
-You can commit against every commit.
+You can comment against every commit.
 4. commit at - allows for commits to be scheduled.

 ### Change diffs and rolling back